simonajsimona/see-more/content/training/_index.md

   This is where I house all the training activities I have conduct.
 On      the right, you have some of the workshops done and if you click on each   title, it takes you to the programme with a list of topics.
 In many       cases the the link to the materials will be seen.
 author: Simona Simona
 show_post_thumbnail: true
-thumbnail_left: false # for list-sidebar only
+thumbnail_left: true # for list-sidebar only
 show_author_byline: false
 show_post_date: false
 # for listing page layout